-Routing protocols are the set of rules used by routers to communicate with each other and exchange information that enables them to select the best path to a destination.
-They are broadly classified into IGP (Interior Gateway Protocol) and EGP (Exterior Gateway Protocol).
+Routing protocols are the set of rules used by routers to communicate and exchange information, enabling them to select the best path to any destination network.

 IGP vs. EGP